The Twilight Zone Season 2 Review: Another (Better) Dimension

 Like a lot of Twilight Zone fans, I found myself disappointed with season 1 of the CBS All Access reboot.
 It wasn’t the worst show I’d ever seen–just very medium.
 So it was with tentative baby steps that I approached the new season, and here’s what I found out in my Twilight Zone season 2 review.

 image via CBS

-As I mentioned in my look at the season 2 trailer, season 1 of The Twilight Zone was thoroughly inoffensive.
+As I mentioned in my post about The Twilight Zone season 2 trailer, season 1 of The Twilight Zone was thoroughly inoffensive.
 I generally enjoy most anthologies, because you never know what you’re going to get.
 And if you approach season 1 like it’s any ol’ anthology, it’s very just fine.

 But it’s not any ol’ anthology.
 It’s the newest heir to The Twilight Zone name, and as such, it has big shoes to fill.
 And it didn’t fill them.
 Coming from Jordan Peele’s Monkeypaw Productions, the same company that produced Get Out and Us, made its failure even more inexplicable.
 Both films successfully married horror with social themes–you know, the exact thing at which The Twilight Zone excelled.

 Watching the first season (and watching the show squander its potential) was painful.
 The social commentary was blunt and the writing wasn’t much better.
 The original show was able to deliver a bit of dialogue like “Familiar, is it, Captain?
 It was the Nazi theme music at Nuremberg, the new lyrics to the Götterdämmerung, the plaintive litany of the master race as it lay dying” in service of a powerful theme.
 Or there’s that episode’s closing narration: